wp-plugins/blunt-ajax/readme.txt

 2. To automatically run a test call the method **bluntAjax::test()**.
 This will cause a test to be run that will send an AJAX request.
 The response of this request will be displayed in a JavaScript alert message.
 This message will contain the request method used and a list of the paremeters that were sent with the request.
 When testing is turned on the the file test.js in the blunt-ajax plugin folder will be loaded.
 I use this to test that everything is working as I expect.
 3. To include the full JavaScript version in your page call **bluntAjax::minifiedOff()**.
 This will cause the un-minified version of the blunt AJAX javascript to be loaded.
 I don't know why you would want to do this, I do it when I'm making modifications to the script itself.

 All of these functions must be called on the 'init' action.
 This is when the blunt-ajax.js file is engueued.
-My init metho has a priority of 100 so your init function must have a lower priority; in most cases the default priority will be sufficient.
+My init method has a priority of 100 so your init function must have a lower priority; in most cases the default priority will be sufficient.

 **Example of calling degugging and testing function**

-*ualling all functions together in a function*
+*calling all functions together in a function*
 `
 &lt;?php
   add_action('init', 'my_init_function');